-A Large or smaller creature hit by a net is restrained until it is freed.
-A net has no effect on formless or Huge or larger creatures.
-A creature can use its action to make a DC 13 Strength check, freeing itself or another creature within its reach on a success.
-The net has an AC of 10, 5 hit points, and immunity to all damage not dealt by melee weapons.
-Destroying the net frees the creature without harming it and immediately ends the net's effects.
-While a creature is restrained by a net, you can make no further attacks with it.
+A Large or smaller creature hit by an net is restrained until it is freed.
+An net has no effect on creatures that are formless, or creatures that are Huge or larger.
+A creature can use its action to make a DC 10 Strength check, freeing itself or another creature within its reach on a success.
+Dealing 5 kinetic or energy damage to the net (AC 10) also frees the creature without harming it, ending the effect and destroying the net.